 - Practice peer listening skills as you support fellow participants

 Having a coach dedicated to challenging me on my issues, celebrating my successes and helping brainstorm through problems was a powerful step in my evolution as a leader.
 2011 LEAD participant

 2022 Dates to be Announced.

-Attendance at seminars is essential, and there are no unexcused absences.
+Attendance at seminars is essential.
 Successful completion of sessions and assignments by December 2022 and the ability to demonstrate integration of content areas in professional life and leadership qualify you for a LEAD Certificate of Completion.

 Applying to LEAD